charith-sunku/Romi_Line_Follower/README.md

 4. **Cooperative Multitasking**: The system is organized into distinct tasks—such as IR sensor readings, motor control, and user interaction—each running in a cooperative scheduler (via cotask.py and task_share.py).
 Rather than use a traditional preemptive RTOS, this approach allows each task to execute sequentially, yielding control back to the scheduler when finished.
 As a result, the robot remains responsive while the codebase stays modular, making it easier to debug individual tasks and manage shared data without complex thread-synchronization overhead.

+## Task Breakdown
+To facilitate cooperative multitasking, the different hardware/software operations of Romi were split into different tasks.
+Each task in charge of operating a different aspect of the system.
+Our design has 6 tasks:
+1. User Interaction
+2. Actuation
+3. IR
+4. Controller
+5. Dead Reckoning

+### Task Diagrams
+Each task runs at a different period and each task is assigned a priority.
+Some tasks such as Actuation and IR must be run at higher frequencies as their hardaware needs to be manipulated more often.
+Tasks that are run more frequently are given a lower priority.
+This allows tasks that run at a lower frequency to take run in case two tasks are called simultaneously.
+Tasks are created by defining Python generator functions that represent each task.
+These functions are then used with the <code>`cotask.py`</code> module to create tasks with defined periods and priorities.
+Below is a task diagram showing the periods and priorities of each task.
+Additionally, the transfer of information through inter-task variables is also shown.
+The share of all inter-task variables is done with the <code>`task_share.py`</code>.
+This module creates <code>`Share`</code> objects that are passed into each task.
+Each task has the ability to read and write to the Shares it has access to.

+***INSERT TASK DIAGRAM HERE***

+### Finite State Machine Diagrams
+Each task consists of several states that further subdivide the tasks into smaller operations.
+As each task is run, its current state is executed and updated based on the state of the system.
+This allows each task to execute operations and cede priority to other tasks as needed, allowing for cooperative multitasking.
+### User Interaction Task
+### Actuation Task
+### IR Task
+### Controller Task
+### Dead Reckoning Task
 ---